Treasure Island (TV franchise): Season 4 (2019)

 Celebrity Treasure Island 2019 marked the show's return after a hiatus of more than a decade.
-Hosted by Survivor NZ producer and host, Matt Chisholm, as well as ZM radio's Drive host Bree Tomasel.
+Hosted by Survivor NZ producer and host Matt Chisholm, as well as ZM's Drive host Bree Tomasel.
 The classic Kiwi game show featured 16 celebrity castaways paired up as they completed challenges for the chance to win $100,000 for their charity of choice in Fiji.
 The season premiered on Sunday 18 August, 7 pm and continues Monday & Tuesday 7.30 pm, TVNZ 2.
 This was to be the final show that Matt Chisholm presented with TVNZ.
 Sam Wallace was the sole Kāhu member left, and the eventual winner, who took $100,000 for Starship Hospital.
-Shane Cameron and Gary 'The Wiz' Freeman were the other two finalists, and Athena Angelou finished fourth.
-This season raised $170,000 across 9 various charities across Aotearoa.
+Shane Cameron and Gary "the Wiz" Freeman were the other two finalists, and Athena Angelou finished fourth.
+This season raised $170,000 across 9 various charities across New Zealand.

 Season 5 (2021)

-After a Covid-19 pandemic enforced break in 2020, the fifth edition of Celebrity Treasure Island was filmed over summer 2021 on the coast of Ngātaki, in Northland, New Zealand, instead of the usual location, Fiji.
-The season premiered on 6 September, and airs weekly, Monday to Wednesday, at 7:30 PM on TVNZ 2.
-Chisholm and Tomasel returned as hosts.
-21 new celebrity castaways take part on home soil, going head-to-head for the chance to win $100,000 for their chosen charity.
+After a COVID-19 pandemic enforced break in 2020, the fifth edition of Celebrity Treasure Island was filmed over summer 2021 on the coast of Ngataki, New Zealand, instead of the usual location in Fiji.
+The season premiered on the 6th of September.
+In this season, Chisholm and Tomasel returned as hosts, and 21 celebrity castaways go 'head-to-head' for the chance to win $100,000 for their chosen charity.

-Chris Parker was the sole Katipō member left, and the eventual winner, who took $100,000 for Rainbow Youth Inc. Edna Swart and Lance Savali were the other two finalists.
-This season raised $215,000 across 13 various charities across Aotearoa.
+By the end of this season, Chris Parker was the sole Katipō member left, and the eventual winner.
+Parker won $100,000, and donated it to Rainbow Youth Inc. The other two finalists were Edna Swart and Lance Savali.
+This season raised $215,000 across 13 various charities throughout New Zealand.

 Season 6 (2022)

 The sixth edition of Celebrity Treasure Island was filmed in the summer of 2022 on the coast of Northland, New Zealand with Chisholm and Tomasel returned as hosts.
 Va'aiga 'Inga' Tuigamala was confirmed to be part of the cast who died ahead of filming Celebrity Treasure Island.
 The rest of the cast were officially announced in August 2022 with Mike King, Dame Susan Devoy & Ron Cribb who entered the game as mystery intruders, joining Alex King, Siobhan Marshall & Guy Montgomery.
 Courtenay Louise, Te Kohe Tuhaka, Karen O'Leary, Shimpal Lelisi and Perlina Lau.
 Melodie Robinson, Cam Mansel, Elvis Lopeti, Dylan Schmidt & Cassie Roma.
 Jesse Tuke, Eds Eramiha, Lynette Forday, Dr Joel Rindelaub and Iyia Liu.

 This season premiered on 5 September, and airs weekly, Monday to Wednesday, at 7:30 PM on TVNZ 2 and TVNZ+; hosted by Matt Chisholm and Bree Tomasel.
 One of the twenty-one celebrities will win a grand prize of $100,000 for their chosen charity.
 Jesse Tuke won the treasure hunt on Day 27 and took $100,000 for Live Ocean.
 Courtenay Louise and Elvis Lopeti were the other two finalists.
-This season raised $205,000 across 14 various charities across Aotearoa.
+This season raised $205,000 across 14 various charities across New Zealand.